bkldevelopment/Movie-Database/Code/readme.md

-This will be where all the code will be stored.
+This will be where the HTML code will be stored.